iskcrew/isk_deprecated/README.md

 Now you can start the local isk server instance with "rails s" and then navigate to http://localhost:3000/ with a browser.
 The default login for a new installation is username: admin password: admin.

 You also need to start the background process for isk to generate the slide images.
-This is done by running "bin/delayed_job start".
+This is done by running "./isk-server.rb start resque" or "TERM_CHILD=1 BACKGROUND=yes PIDFILE=tmp/pids/resque.pid QUEUE=* rake resque:work".

-For periodic tasks, like updating schedule slides there is a another background daemon you can start it with, "script/background_jobs.rb start".
+For periodic tasks, like updating schedule slides there is a another background daemon you can start it with "./isk-server.rb start background_jobs" or "script/background_jobs.rb start".

 ### Production environment